dmacvicar/terraform-provider-libvirt/contrib/README.md

 docker build -f Dockerfile_glibc -t provider-libvirt:v0.5.2-glibc . --build-arg VERSION=v0.5.2
 ```

-This command would checkout the tag `v0.5.2`, thus building the terraform libvirt provider as `v0.5.2`.
+This command would checkout the tag `v0.5.2`, thus building the terraform libvirt provider with the given code in
+`v0.5.2`.

 ```console
 docker build -f Dockerfile_glibc -t provider-libvirt:master-glibc . --build-arg VERSION=master
 ```

-This command would checkout the `master` branch, thus building the latest code in the master branch.
+This command would checkout the `master` branch, thus building the latest code.

 For the `distro` containers there are three build args, `TERRAFORM_VERSION`, `GO_ARCH`, and `GO_OS`.

 The build arg, `TERRAFORM_VERSION`, lets you select which terraform version you want to run.
 By default this is set to
 `0.12.0`, but can be overwritten by setting it as a Docker `build-arg`.

-The `GO_ARCH` and `GO_OS` need to be passed in when building the container as they do `not` have defaults.
+The `GO_ARCH` and `GO_OS` need to be passed in when building the container as they do **not** have defaults.
 The purpose
 of these args are to allow multiple architectures to run these docker containers.
 If you are unsure of what your
 `GO_ARCH` and `GO_OS` should be please refer to
 [this](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63).
 For most users running on `amd64`, use